asnar00/microserver.fm/nøøb.md

 nøøb is run and funded by me, Ashraf Nehru (otherwise known as *asnaroo*), and a group of trustees.

-nøøb is fully remote, with locations in Soho, London; Sitges, Spain; and Atherton, California.
+nøøb is fully remote, with locations in Soho, London; Sitges, Spain; and Palo Alto, California.

 ## business approach